ska-telescope/ska-ser-ansible-collections/ansible_collections/ska_collections/clusterapi/README.md

 * uses Octavia for the load balancer frontend to etcd and apiserver
 * uses Nova to generate workload cluster nodes based on specified flavours

-## BYOH

-Enables deployment of Kubernetes clusters on existing baremetal and/or VMs

 ## How it works

 Clusterapi is an operator that works on the same princples as any other custom resource declarative interface.
-The operator is deployed in a management cluster along with the desired infrastructure providers (OpenStack, and BYOH) that provide the driver interface for communicating with the specific infrastructure context.
+The operator is deployed in a management cluster along with the desired infrastructure providers (OpenStack) that provide the driver interface for communicating with the specific infrastructure context.
 See the clusterapi book for details https://cluster-api.sigs.k8s.io/user/concepts.html .

 The user defines a collection of manifests that describe the machine and cluster layout for the desired workload cluster.
 The manifest is then applied to the management cluster which then orchestrates the creation of the workload cluster by communicating with the infrastructure provider, and driving the `kubeadm` configuration manager (https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
 These manifests are templated by the `clusterctl generate cluster` command.